robertjskelton/robertjskelton.github.io/_posts/2023-11-27-porsche-cayenne-carplayretrofits-androidauto-install.markdown

 After the product arrived, I read the install instructions.
 Apparently this unit sold by carplayretrofits.com is actually a [Isudar board](https://amzn.to/3GnR6H6), which are known for being slow and buggy, but the seller claims they are modified with a different chipset, ram, ram controller, audio controller and custom firmware.
 If I had known this was an Isudar board with a 200% markup, I would not have bought it.
 These can be bought cheaply from Amazon and Ali Express.

 Removal of the stock headunit was pretty straightforward, however I don't recommend using the [sellers instructions](https://cdn.shopify.com/s/files/1/0721/0847/4648/files/CPRF.pdf?v=1690511085).
-The removal head unit removeal instructions linked are for a Macan, which is very different than a Cayenne for the PCM removal.
+The removal head unit removal instructions linked are for a Macan, which is very different than a Cayenne for the PCM removal.
 Basically, you need to remove the [2 air vents](https://www.youtube.com/watch?v=2v_dnikEjzM), then 4x TX27 screws, then the radio will pull right out.

 ![AA](/images/aa/3.jpg)